MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 ## Plan for IP addressing

-Planning for IP addressing in Azure ensures that IP address spaces don't overlap across on-premises locations and Azure regions.
+Plan for IP addressing in Azure to ensure that IP address spaces don't overlap across on-premises locations and Azure regions.
 For guidance on planning IP addressing for a hybrid implementation, see [Plan for IP addressing](../azure-best-practices/plan-for-ip-addressing.md).

 ## Configure DNS and name resolution for on-premises and Azure resources